 She is a leader in the national debate over whether the Democratic Party should waffle on its commitment to women’s human rights, writing original pieces and providing commentary to publications including The New York Times.
 In addition to her national political profile, Erin is a prolific canvasser, phone banker, and fundraiser for municipal, state, and national Democratic candidates.

 Erin has been published in Rolling Stone and Talking Points Memo, and she continues to serve as a contributor to Rewire.
 Her blog erintothemax.com has been quoted in Salon and The New Yorker.
-Erin is also the creator of the popular Tumblr white guys doing it by themselves and has contributed chapters to two books: The Feminist Utopia Project and Scandal in a Digital Age.
+Erin is the creator of the popular Tumblr white guys doing it by themselves and has contributed chapters to The Feminist Utopia Project and Scandal in a Digital Age.
+She enjoys writing poetry and fiction.
 Once, she debated Phyllis Schlafly.